Our mission is to provide high quality, reliable information,

 Mark your calendars for September 27, 2025, as we celebrate 15 years of impact, resilience, and community at the Coalition of Blacks Against Cancer’s fundraising gala — A Night in Paris!

 This elegant evening will honor our incredible survivors and the champions who have supported our mission from day one.
 With Parisian flair and heartfelt purpose, we’re raising critical funds to support breast and prostate cancer awareness, education, and advocacy in the Black community.
+This year’s distinguished honorees include:

-Save the date, spread the word, and get ready for a night to remember.
+Spread the word, and get ready for a night to remember.

 Our mission